Yerba Santa Smudge Last quite a long time

-To Smudge a room involves walking around the room with the smoldering Sage, so at times it is easier to use a Smudge stick rather than the loos Sage.
+To Smudge, a room involves walking around the room with the smoldering Sage, so at times it is easier to use a Smudge stick rather than the loos Sage.
 Always smudge with care.
-If a breeze from a fan or open window catches loose burning Sage leaves, they may be spread around the room, perhaps causing something else to catch fire.
+If a breeze from a fan or open window catches loose, burning Sage leaves, they may be spread around the room, perhaps causing something else to catch fire.
 When you smudge a room, the smudge stick may drop some burning ash, so you may want to capture the ash using a small plate underneath.

-Apply flame to the Sage stick until the smoke rises clearly, then wait until the fire dies down, so it smolders, do not shake out the flame but let it subside naturally.
+Apply flame to the Sage stick until the smoke rises clearly, then wait until the fire dies down, so it smokes, do not shake out the flame but let it subside naturally.
 Carry the stick in your power hand (the hand you write with) and move to the main door in the room (or, if there is more than one door, choose the one closest to you).
-Trace around the door in a clockwise motion following the outline of the molding around the door.
+Trace around the door in a clockwise motion following the outline of the molding.
 Then proceed around the room toward your right (clockwise), stopping at each window to trace around it, and each door to do the same.
-As you approach pieces of furniture, move the stick above them and below them keeping the plate or dish underneath the Smudge stick to catch any ash that might fall on your furniture and or floor.
+As you approach pieces of furniture, move the stick above them and below them, keeping the plate or dish underneath the Smudge stick to catch any ash that might fall on your furniture and or floor.
 As you move around the room, you may state aloud that you wish the room cleared of negativity, that you want peace and joy to enter, and that evil must leave.
 You can call on your guides or the universe, in general, to help you accomplish your wish.

 As you Smudge, notice how the smoke moves.
 Pause every few feet and watch the smoke rise.
 If it rises straight up, the area is clear.
 However, if the smoke seems to turn or move oddly, there may rest some negative energy, a mischievous spirit, or a connection to someone who wishes you ill.

 Note where in the room this negative energy is and what object it may be connected to.
-Sometimes we have items in our homes that for some reason have collected some negative energy.
+Sometimes we have items in our homes that, for some reason, have collected some negative energy.
 They may have been bought used and still have the energy of the previous owner, or maybe they were gifts from people who were not on the best terms with you.

 To clear this particular space, hold the Smudge stick in place until the smoke rises straight up.
 If it is around an object, pass the object through the smoke several times, and then hold the smoldering sage stick above the object and see if the smoke will rise straight up.
 Continue around the room until you reach the place you started and cross that place to complete the circle.
 Then extinguish your Smudge stick.
 Smudge sticks can be saved for future use.

 Grinding Smudge stick out is the preferred method for extinguishing it, but sometimes it is difficult to put out a smudge stick.
 Indications that your smudge stick may still be burning are that you can still see a smoldering flame inside, or that smoke is still rising from the Smudge stick.
 An alternative way to extinguish your stick is to put the burning end of the smudge stick into a cup of sand or salt.
-As a last resort, you can douse the burning end in water although this is considered inappropriate.
+As a last resort, you can douse the burning end in water, although this is considered inappropriate.
 It is best to extinguish your smudge stick using a compatible element like earth.